 The first thing to avoid is talking negatively about the subject.
-When students find math problems to be difficult, encourage them, and tell them that it’s a matter of practice.
-Also, ensure that you keep the focus on your child rather than comparing the child with their peers.
-This ensures that their self-confidence is not affected, and they will build themselves up and become proficient in math eventually.
+When children find math problems difficult, encourage them and tell them that it’s a matter of practice.
+Also, ensure that you keep the focus on your child rather than comparing them with their peers.
+This will help them maintain their self-confidence, build themselves up, and eventually become proficient in math.

-As mentioned previously, by avoiding negative self-talk and also by not comparing one student to another, you are boosting their morale.
-Even by encouraging the smallest progress that they make, you are helping them to climb their way up to understand the subject and eventually develop their love for math.
-It is also important to not underestimate your own abilities as well while doing math.
-When parents express their love for math, the child also learns from the parent’s response to the subject.
-So, it is very important to enjoy doing math with your child as well.
+As previously stated, you can boost your child’s morale by avoiding negative self-talk and not comparing one child to another.
+Even by encouraging the smallest progress that they make, you are helping them to climb their way up to understand the subject and eventually develop love for math.

-Who doesn’t love games?
-There is definitely no reason for children to not love math games.
-The pretext of taking any activity as a game helps the child by shifting their perspective from a task to something to have fun with.
-Playing games like Sudoku and its different variants help them learn different mathematical operations.
+Does your child love playing games?
+If so, introduce them to some math games.
+The pretext of treating any activity as a game helps the child by shifting their perspective from a task to something to have fun with.
+Playing games like Sudoku® and its different variants helps them learn different mathematical operations.

-Ask thoughtful math questions to students who say they hate math.
-There are times when students may find math boring if they are not challenged by it.
-Using word problems or scenarios where they are the hero of a story riddled by math-related adventures are a few ways to spark their interest.
-The student’s love for mathematics is based on how much they can explore the subject and how it excites them or keeps them mentally engaged.
+Ask thoughtful math questions to children who say they hate math.
+There are times when children may find math boring if they are not challenged by it.
+Using word problems or scenarios where they are the hero of a story riddled with math-related adventures are a few ways to spark their interest.
+A student’s love for mathematics is based on how much they can explore the subject and how it excites them or keeps them mentally engaged.

-Anything and everything from balls, marbles and dice may be used to help students fall in love with math.
-Using props to create a narrative or even for teaching a concept keeps the subject interesting for students.
-Students are fascinated by new colorful objects and giving them the chance to interact with these objects keeps them engaged.
-Using these manipulatives to teach a concept is a way to channel this fascination children have with novel objects with a concept that is usually not very appealing to them.
-Try to use different manipulatives at different points in time.
-Novelty is one of the main aspects which drives the child’s excitement.
+Anything from balls to marbles to dice can be used to help children fall in love with math.
+Children are fascinated by new, colorful objects, and allowing them to interact with these objects keeps them engaged.
+Using these manipulatives to teach a concept is a way to channel children’s fascination with novel objects toward a concept that is usually not very appealing to them.
+Attempt to use various manipulatives at various times.
+Novelty is one of the primary factors that contribute to a child’s excitement.